 Savings give security for future

 Now Ms. Devi Bista has collected money from the members of her small group and for the first time in their lives they have put this in a savings account with the Cooperative.
 Here it will grow at an annual rate of 12% and they intend to deposit some money at regular times, as much as they can spare.

-Besides saving money, the share-holders also have the opportunity to borrow money from the Cooperative and at present 33 separate small loans have been disbursed with a total of NRp.
+Besides saving money, the shareholders can also borrow money from the Cooperative and at present 33 separate small loans have been disbursed with a total of NR.
 651,000/- or about Euro 5,900.
 These small loans are mainly being used for house construction, educational purposes, agriculture investments, medical emergencies and to invest in small businesses such as shops and therefore directly increase the welfare of the entire community.

-Once the Cooperative is fully functional and sustainable, normal after 3 years, it can diverse its activities in operating small enterprises such as opening an agro-vet shop, small scale agro-processing or even operate a collection center and transport for their members to purchase and sell agriculture produce, thereby cutting out the middle-men.
+Once the Cooperative is fully functional and sustainable, normal after 3 years, it can diverse its activities in operating small enterprises such as opening an agrovet shop, small scale agro-processing or even operate a collection centre and transport for their members to purchase and sell agriculture produce, thereby cutting out the middlemen.

 For the moment the start for this Cooperative is very promising or as one of the members said: “This Cooperative gives us a purpose in life and shows us that we can save money and in time of need we can borrow money to send our children for a better education.
 It also makes me feel respected when I am a share-holder and can attend meetings and voice my opinions”